Qatar inspires: meet the three women making a difference through their passion

 The Politician

-Lolwa Ammar Al Khuzaei was born and raised in Qatari, and is the Manager of the International Business Support Division at Qatar National Bank.
-Last year, the 34 year-old decided to stand in Qatar’s Shura’s Election, where she represented Rawdat Al Khail district and was one of a record 28 women standing for office.
+Lolwa Ammar Al Khuzaei was born and raised in Qatar, and is the Manager of the International Business Support Division at Qatar National Bank.
+Last year, the 34 year-old decided to stand in the country’s first Shura’s Election, where she represented Rawdat Al Khail district and was one of a record 28 women standing for office.

 Al Khuzaei has been independent from a young age, going abroad to France at age 18 to study Law of Public Administration at the University of Rouen.
 Soon after, Al Khuzaei also completed her masters in Supply Chain Management at the prestigious Sorbonne University.